RonLek/FastV2C-HandNet/README.md

 In case depth map does not exist or not contain hand, that frame is considered as invalid.
 All test images are considered as valid.

-We used [awesome-hand-pose-estimation ](https://github.com/xinghaochen/awesome-hand-pose-estimation) to evaluate the accuracy of the V2V-PoseNet on the ICVL, NYU and MSRA dataset.
+We used [awesome-hand-pose-estimation ](https://github.com/xinghaochen/awesome-hand-pose-estimation) to evaluate the accuracy of the FastV2C-HandNet on the MSRA dataset.

 Belows are qualitative results.
 ![result_1](/figs/Figure_4.png)